The Pocol Military Memorial

 Interior of the Military Sanctuary in Pocol

-Once back in the main hall you have seen everything, so you may leave, and perhaps walk around the building some more.
-The visit to the charnel house ends here; all you have to do is to take the steps again and return to your car.
+Once back in the main hall, you have seen everything, so you can leave.
+The visit to the ossuary house ends here, it's up to you to decide if you prefer to walk around or return to your car.

 Self-reflection

-Walking through this place, and looking at the countless headstones, the thought of how many young lives left us in these mountains is heartbreaking.
+Walking through this place and looking at the countless headstones, the thought of how many young lives were left in these mountains is heartbreaking.
 It is a place that can make you contemplate the horrors of war more than all the photographs in the history books.

 Conclusion

-We hope you liked the page on the Military Memorial of Pocol.
-Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page on the Military Memorial of Pocol.
+Before saying goodbye, we would suggest you read our home page, with all the articles we wrote about Cortina d'Ampezzo.Internal link